demoscenepassivist/SocialCoding/readme.txt

 JOGAMP, check out http://jogamp.org/ or go directly to http://jogamp.org/blog/

-If u are just in the mood for some smalltalk or have spontaneous technical questions u can also join the JOGAMP XMPP chat under:
+If u are just in the mood for some smalltalk or have spontaneous technical questions u can also join the JOGAMP IRC chat under:
-Server: conference.jabber.org - Room: jogamp
+Server: irc.freenode.net - Room: #jogamp